zelbaz946/precourse1/README.md

 This precourse will truly help you understand the core material and get you ready for our fulltime program.
 Plus, it is a great opportunity for you to show us that you can handle our rigorous curriculum.

 If this is challenging, don't be worrried!
-Getting used to the challenge will be a great asset for you in our program.
+Getting used to the challenge will be a great asset to you in our program.

 ## You Need To Know How To Use GitHub!